skleinei/alfred-confluence/README.md

 ## Getting Started

-In order to get started
+In order to get started:

 1. Download the latest version of Alfred Confluence from the [Github releases page](https://github.com/skleinei/alfred-confluence/releases).
    * Click on the release you want to download.